lQingRu/search-service/README.md

 ### Use Case: Global search

-To do incremental evaluation, we consider the scenarios in order with the minimal requirements:
+To do incremental evaluation, we consider the scenarios in order:

-- Filters with person's & searchable's fields
-- Sort with person & searchable's fields
-- Group by person
-- Dynamic filters for search results

 1. Parent and Searchable field scope